Discharge Planning After Surgery

 you home.
 This is because the anesthesia may affect your coordination and reflexes

-will need special care, help, or equipment after your surgery.
+need special care, help, or equipment after your surgery.
 Also be sure to discuss

-the following items with your doctor:
+the following with your healthcare provider:

 Do I have any special limits on what I can eat?